By Mary Luz Mejia | Published on April 28, 2023 | Updated: March 5, 2026

 A little further down, you'll encounter the central coast, which is in itself a unique proposition due to its bi-coastal nature.
 The west coast is almost always busy, while the east inner coast is more tranquil, offers different species of fish and is perfect for those wanting a calmer, less hurried fishing vacation.
 Most boat charters can be found in and around the largest city of La Paz, and trolling is popular, especially in the vicinity of the many islands along the coastline.

 At the very tip of the peninsula, you'll find the vastly popular Cabo San Lucas, which offers its own intoxicating mix of pristine beaches, dramatic shoreline and tourist attractions aplenty.
-While shoreline fishing has its many fans, there are many options of the deep sea variety to entice serious fishermen here.
+While shoreline fishing has its many fans, there are many options of the deep-sea variety to entice serious fishermen here.
 It's best to get in touch with a local fishing company, especially if you're visiting Cabo on a cruise from LA and don't have all your fishing equipment handy.

 Being at the tip of a peninsula, Cabo has two very different facets to its deep-sea options.
 The Pacific side features the Tinaje Trough at a whopping 3,500 feet of depth, and if you're looking to fish in the deepest part of this trough, then you need to head to San Jaime Bank.
-This bank is a plateau of sorts, elevated about 150 feet above the trough, which attract vast amounts of tuna and helped to make Cabo the striped marlin capital of the world.
-This amazingly active fish will give even the most experienced fisherman a battle they'll never forget, flashing their purple stripes as they leap out of the water, trying to twist out of your lure's snare.
-At the other end of the Tinaje Trough, you'll find the Golden Gate Bank, which is a great fishing ground for marlin as well as dorado and sea bass.
+This bank is a plateau of sorts, elevated about 150 feet above the trough, which attracts vast amounts of tuna and helps to make Cabo the striped marlin capital of the world.

-to Cabo San Lucas, then opt for some marlin fishing at Finger Bank or Lighthouse, which is flowing with dorado and other trophy fish in a beautiful setting.
+If you’ve got a special liking for Cabo San Lucas, then opt for some marlin fishing at Finger Bank or Lighthouse, which is flowing with dorado and other trophy fish in a beautiful setting.

 Choosing Your Exciting Fishing Expedition